gshipley/enterprise_training/EnterpriseManual.md

 	# yum install openshift-origin-broker openshift-origin-broker-util rubygem-openshift-origin-auth-remote-user rubygem-openshift-origin-msg-broker-mcollective rubygem-openshift-origin-dns-bind

 **Note:** Depending on your connection and speed of your broker host, this installation make take several minutes.

-##**Modifying the broker proxy server name**

-The default value of the ServerName property is localhost, and you need to change this to accurately reflect your broker's host name.
-Run the following command to update your broker's host name using sed:

-	# sed -i -e "s/ServerName .*$/ServerName `hostname`/" /etc/httpd/conf.d/000000_openshift_origin_broker_proxy.conf

-**Note:** You can also manually update the */etc/httpd/conf.d/000000_openshift_origin_broker_proxy.conf* and modify the ServerName attribute to reflect the correct hostname.

 ##**Configuring the firewall and setting service to start on boot**